acestream/ace-network-docs/docs/services/ace-asset.md

 Ace Assets is the program that participants are privileged to obtain [DAO Ace Stream cryptoassets][5] by participation in the redistribution of system tokens ([XAT][3]) and commissions taken by DAO Ace Stream for services provided by the Network.

+All issued [XAT][3] tokens, including inflationary issues, are subject to distribution among the participants of the Ace Assets DeFi program by the terms of system smart contracts.

+Payments for services in Ace Network made in [XAC][1] tokens are subject to distribution among the participants of the Ace Assets DeFi program by the terms of system smart contracts.

 ## Participating in Ace Assets

 To be a participant of «Ace Assets» one needs to own «Ace Asset» ([tokens XAS][4]).